DavidRommel/Portfolio/Automatic_Feature_Selection_For_Multiple_Regression/README.md

     regression model.
 Results are sorted by adjusted r-squared values.
 The no multicollinearity assumption is verified, by making sure that all independent variables for a combination are correlated with each other by no more than a specified threshold.
-Categorical independent variables are supported through using hypothesis testing to determine dependence.
+Categorical independent variables are supported through using hypothesis testing to determine interdependence.

     Parameters
     ----------